|Malaysia's Free Trade Agreements||

 Types of Rules of Origin

 ATIGA has a set of ROOs.
-It is important that the business community in Malaysia understands the ROOs so as not to be denied preferential tariffs when exporting their products in position to maximize the use of an FTA.
+It is important that the business community in Malaysia understands the ROOs so as not to be denied preferential tariffs when exporting their products in position to maximise the use of an FTA.

 TRADE FACILITATION IN ASEAN

-ASEAN will continue to accord high priority to trade facilitation initiatives and this is embedded comprehensively in the ASEAN Economic Community Blueprint 2025.
+ASEAN will continue to accord high priority to trade facilitation initiatives and this is embedded comprehensively in the AEC Blueprint 2025.
 The trade facilitation initiative pave way for various works including on the efforts towards developing a comprehensive action plan on trade facilitation and welcomed other on-going efforts in enhancing trade facilitation through various initiatives, which includes the ASEAN Self-Certification Scheme, the establishment of ASEAN Trade Repository, ASEAN Single Window, ASEAN Solutions for Investments, Services and Trade as well as the ASEAN Customs Transit System.
 These initiatives encapsulated ASEAN’s efforts on enhancing transparency and access to information on the regulatory environment of each ASEAN Member State, and greatly facilitate doing business in the region.
 Furthermore, this will provide a much needed avenue for the private sector to raise their concerns on doing business through a more systematic, timely and cost-effective manner.

 ASEAN Self-Certification Scheme